 Joe Fairless: Alright, let’s do it.
 First, a quick word from our Best Ever partners.

-Joe Fairless: Oh, sign me up!
-I'm going to check that out.
-What’s a mistake you’ve made in business on something?
+Joe Fairless: What’s a mistake you’ve made on a transaction?

 Joe Fairless: Best ever way you like to give back?